 The IIDP Islet Award Initiative is intended to advance research in human islet biology by facilitating the ability of researchers to access human islets for high impact and novel research studies.
 The number of IIDP Islet Awards funded under this initiative will be determined in any single year based on available resources but will average 3-4 awards per submission date.

 Scientific Review: 4-6 weeks post receipt

-- Resources provided under the IIDP-IAI are for islets only.
+- Resources provided under the IIDP-IAI are for islets, non-islet biomaterials, and/or histology slides.
 No funding will be provided for personnel, equipment, travel, supplies or other costs to perform work supported under the IIDP-IAI award.

-- The maximum islet allocation that may be requested under the IIDP-IAI will be 100,000 IEQs.
-Actual numbers of islets awarded may be adjusted based on availability and recommendations provided by external peer review.
+- The maximum islet allocation that may be requested under the IIDP-IAI will be 100,000 IEQ, or $15,000.
+Actual funding awarded may be adjusted based on availability and recommendations provided by external peer review.

-- Islet allocations awarded under this program must be expended within 24 months of the award date.
+- Funding awarded under this program must be expended within 24 months of the award date.